 To choose the number of clusters I adapt the idea behind the elbow method to my particular problem.
-As discussed in the main text, the most important aspect of the wage distribution to preserve after the clustering is the covariance structure of the occupation-city premiums.
-With this goal in mind, I perform k-means varying the number of clusters from 5 to 150.34 For each clustering, I estimate the wage regression (21) and compute the wage covariance structure.
+As discussed in the main text, the most important aspect of the wage distribution to preserve after the clustering is the covariance structure of the occupationcity premiums.
+With this goal in mind, I perform k-means varying the number of clusters from 5 to 150 and, for each clustering, I estimate the wage regression (21) and compute the wage covariance structure.
 Next, I compare the estimated covariance structure to the original one (i.e. the one obtained from real cities).
 In practice, I compute the Euclidean distance between the covariance vectors from the cluster and the original data.
 The computed distances as a function of the number of clusters are shown in Figure 22.

 As expected, the function is downward sloping as adding more clusters makes it easier to match the actual wage covariance structure.
-Nevertheless, the gains from adding more
+Nevertheless, the gains from adding more clusters are drastically reduced after 20/30 clusters.
+Given this, I deemed 25 clusters to be a fair compromise between accuracy and the need for speed.
+A table that shows the composition of the 25 clusters is available on request.

-33As the number of clusters increases the intra-cluster variation is mechanically reduced.
+&lt;sup>33As the number of clusters increases the intra-cluster variation is mechanically reduced.

-$^{^{34}}$ For each call of k-means, I run the clustering algorithm 10000 times for different initial points and select the clustering that returns the lowest total intra-cluster variation.
+$^{34}$ For each call of k-means, I run the clustering algorithm 10000 times for different initial points and select the clustering that returns the lowest total intra-cluster variation.